cameronhill1/Skill-of-Living/recs.md

 - **Pitch Anything, Klaff** -

-- **The Future is Faster Than You Think / Bold, Diamandis & Kotler** -
+- **The Future is Faster Than You Think / Bold, Diamandis & Kotler** - ...
+Also check out Abundance Digital, Peter Diamandis' online community for entrepreneurs committed to growing and serving exponentially through the proper use of emerging technologies.

 - **Tools of Titans / Podcast, Ferriss** -